opengisch/QField-docs/en/prepare/change-fonts.rst

-Using a specific font
+Using specific fonts
 =====================

-In QField you are able to use all the font you want.
+In QField, you are able to use all the fonts you want.

-There is two differents possibility to do it:
+There are two different possibilities to do it:

 1. By adding the fonts (.ttf or .otf) in the device in the folder `<device root>/QField/fonts`.
-2. By adding the fonts (.ttf or .otf) in the same folder as the QGIS project (.qgs or .qgz)
+2. By adding the fonts (.ttf or .otf) in the same folder as the QGIS project (.qgs or .qgz).